Acramonics/LadybirdRadioUpdated/README.md

 the PCB to allow each stage (crystal set, one-transistor and two-transistor amplifiers) to be built on the same PCB.

+**Note!** I would not normally design a PCB like this!
+The idea is to make this as close to the layout of the circuit diagram and the wooden board version as possible with each section clearly delineated.

 Parts
 -----